 - Niche roles get less visibility, especially for specialized frameworks or technologies

 MisuJob flips this model.
 Instead of waiting to be found, the AI engine actively scans thousands of new job postings daily and matches them against your detailed skills profile.
-You specify your programming languages, frameworks, cloud platforms, experience level, and preferences.
+You specify your skills, specializations, experience level, and preferences.
 The system does the searching for you, surfacing roles you might never have found through networking alone.

-A backend developer who specializes in Kotlin, Kafka, and AWS will get very different results on MisuJob than a backend developer who works with PHP and on-premise infrastructure.
-XING’s matching cannot differentiate at this level of technical granularity.
+A marketing manager with expertise in B2B SaaS will get very different results on MisuJob than one focused on retail e-commerce.
+Similarly, a backend developer specializing in Kotlin and AWS will see different matches than one working with PHP.
+XING’s matching cannot differentiate at this level of granularity.
 MisuJob can.

-On XING, applying to jobs is a manual process.
-You find a listing, review the details, and either apply through the platform or follow a link to the company’s career page.
+On XING, finding relevant jobs is a manual process.
+You browse listings, review the details, and either apply through the platform or follow a link to the company’s career page.
 If a recruiter messages you, you respond individually.
 This is time-consuming, especially during an active job search.

-- Set your threshold: Only apply to jobs with 80%+ match, for example
+- Set your threshold: Only see jobs with 80%+ match, for example

-For tech professionals who value efficiency, this eliminates hours of repetitive work each week.
+For professionals who value efficiency, this eliminates hours of repetitive searching each week.

 International Reach vs DACH Focus